By Guest Blogger, Dr. David M. Schmittou

 During the Spring of 2020, many classrooms adopted pass-fail, credit-no credit policies in order to ease the burden on both students and staff.
 At the same time, virtually every state in America decided to take a pause on end of the year-high stakes assessments in favor of focusing more on teacher anecdotal record-keeping and feedback, something many of us have been begging for since the turn of the century.
 What we often forget is that the only reason we have high stakes assessments in our schools to begin with is that many policymakers believe that teachers often struggle to present an honest and reflective picture of student learning and growth when left to their own measures, so they have allocated billions of dollars over the past two decades to have others collect data for them.
 The belief is that because we, as educators, are optimistic by nature and we believe in both our abilities to instruct and our students’ desires to improve, we often have a confirmation bias causing us to often overinflate our measures of success.

 Whether you had a credit/no-credit policy or whether you presented grades based on rubrics, letter grades, or percentiles, I ask you, how certain are you that the numbers assigned to your students at the end of this past school year, based on your own observations and collection of student evidence, are an accurate reflection of what your students know, can do, or struggle with?
 As a parent of four kids who spent three months learning from home, I will honestly say that a good portion of what my own children received credit for was a result of what their 42-year-old dad (me) knew and was able to help them produce.
 I heard from other educators who stated that “not all kids were as lucky.
 Those who did not have the same level of ‘support’ often showed a lot less success when learning from home than they did when they were at school.”
-A great deal of this may have been a result of issues of equity around digital access and the financial divide, but I also wonder, how much of this was actually an honest reflection of student independent mastery, aka, what students were actually able to do on their own or said another way, an accurate reflection of learning.
+A great deal of this may have been a result of issues of equity around digital access and the financial divide from people who play on the non gamstop casino online, but I also wonder, how much of this was actually an honest reflection of student independent mastery, aka, what students were actually able to do on their own or said another way, an accurate reflection of learning.

 Unlike many of the other numbers we put too much emphasis on in schools, the number three is perhaps the most underutilized.
 Three strikes and you are out.
 Three outs and your team sits down.
 Thee plays and you punt.
 Three branches of government.
 Three sides to the strongest shape.
 Three folds to a chord.
 Three data points to triangulate a theory.
 Three is a powerful, yet highly underutilized number in our schools.